CNAME

 CNAME means Canonical name.
 This record is used to define multiple domain names for a single system.

-If several services are running on a single system and every service needs its domain, the CNAME record is used for that.
+If several services are running on a single system and every service needs its domain, the CNAME record is used.

 For example, if a web server and FTP server are running on the same system, there has to be created CNAMEs for both of them.